thk2b/redux-structures/src/List/docs.md

 ### `clear()`

-Removes all elements from the list
+Removes all elements from the list.

 ### `reset()`

-Resets the list to its initial state
+Resets the list to its initial state.

 ## Example